Redislabs-Solution-Architects/dbadmin/README.md

 	* shards - Set the number of shards.
 	* replication - Enable or disable replication.
 	* memory - Maximum size in GB.
-	* flash - RAM size in GB for flash.
+	* ram - RAM size in GB for flash.
 	* replicaof - add a database or uri replicate from, start, stop or disable replica of.
 * delete - Delete a database specified by name of uid.